hopsoft/rails_standards/README.md

 #### Managing Domain Objects

-Domain objects are first class citizens of the project and should be given proper status.
+Domain objects are first class citizens and should be given proper status.
-To accomplish this, create directories under app to store related domain objects.
+To accomplish this, create directories under `app` to store related domain objects.

 ```
 |-project